AgenticMonarch/surin/README.md

 surin example.com
 ```

-This will run all available discovery methods against the domain `example.com` and display the results in text format.
+This will run all available discovery methods against the domain `example.com` in fast scan mode and display the results in text format.
+Fast scan mode is the default and only shows subdomain names without additional checks.

 ### Selecting Specific Methods